 Is it a necessity to get pre-employment medical?

-These medical tests are an assurance that the employee or his colleagues are not at any kind of risk.
+This pre-employment medical testing is an assurance that the employee or his colleagues are not at any kind of risk.
 The pre-employment medical test also ensures a safe working environment for all the existing employees and secures the workplace with fewer injuries.

 Why should I take a pre-employment medical screening test?

 It is the responsibility of every employer to be aware of any risks that the employee might carry and take care of the same to avoid any risk to colleagues that could affect the efficiency and productivity at the workplace.